PetcuStefan/EmployeeManagementApp/README.md

 # EmployeeManagementApp

-This is my very first serious web application.
 This app is used for managing human resources.
 The backend is built with Node and the frontend is with React.
 For authentication and sessions the app uses a passport strategy for google authentication.
 ![DB_schema](screenshots/DB_schema.png)